London Borough of Croydon: Travel to work

-In March 2011, the main forms of transport that residents used to travel to work were: driving a car or van, 20.2% of all residents aged 16–74; train, 59.5%; bus, minibus or coach, 7.5%; on foot, 5.1%; underground, metro, light rail, tram, 4.3%; work mainly at or from home, 2.9%; passenger in a car or van, 1.5%.
+Below is a table listing transport methods as used by residents aged 16 to 74 according to a 2011 survey.

 Public services

 Home Office policing in Croydon is provided by the Metropolitan Police.
-The force's Croydon arm have their head offices for policing on Park Lane next to the Fairfield Halls and Croydon College in central Croydon.
-Public transport is co-ordinated by Transport for London.
+The force's Croydon arm has its head offices for policing on Park Lane next to the Fairfield Halls and Croydon College in central Croydon.
+Public transport is coordinated by Transport for London.
 Statutory emergency fire and rescue service is provided by the London Fire Brigade, which has five stations in Croydon.

+Policing

+Croydon has five police stations.
+Croydon police station is on Park Lane in the centre of the town near the Fairfield Halls; South Norwood police station is a newly refurbished building just off High Street; Norbury police station is on London Road; Kenley station is on Godstone Road; and New Addington police station is on Addington Village Road.

 Health services

-NHS South West London Clinical Commissioning Group (A merger of the previous NHS Croydon CCG and others in South West London) is the body responsible for public health and for planning and funding health services in the borough.
+NHS South West London Clinical Commissioning Group (a merger of the previous NHS Croydon CCG and others in Southwest London) is the body responsible for public health and for planning and funding health services in the borough.
 Croydon has 227 GPs in 64 practices, 156 dentists in 51 practices, 166 pharmacists and 70 optometrists in 28 practices.

-Croydon University Hospital, formerly known as Mayday Hospital, built on a 19 acre site in Thornton Heath at the west of Croydon's boundaries with Merton, is a large NHS hospital administrated by Croydon Health Services NHS Trust.
+Croydon University Hospital, formerly known as Mayday Hospital, built on a 19 acre site in Thornton Heath at the west of Croydon's boundaries with Merton, is a large NHS hospital administered by Croydon Health Services NHS Trust.
 Former names of the hospital include the Croydon Union Infirmary from 1885 to 1923 and the Mayday Road Hospital from 1923 to around 1930.
 It is a District General Hospital with a 24-hour accident and emergency department.
 NHS Direct has a regional centre based at the hospital.
 The NHS Trust also provides services at Purley War Memorial Hospital, in Purley.
 Croydon General Hospital was on London Road but services transferred to Mayday, as the size of this hospital was insufficient to cope with the growing population of the borough.
 Sickle Cell and Thalassaemia Centre and the Emergency Minor Treatment Centre are other smaller hospitals operated by the Mayday in the borough.
 Cane Hill was a psychiatric hospital in Coulsdon.